BenSt099/FireCommit/README.md

 > You can directly run `git commit` and `git push` very quickly from the script.

-> If any files are unstaged, teh script warns you.
+> If any files are unstaged, the script warns you.

 ## Description